johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-04-21-using-kernel-memory-to-chunk-documents-into-azure-ai-search/index.md

 Perhaps surprisingly, using serverless we can still have the experience of running Kernel Memory as a **non-blocking** separate service within the context of our ASP.NET application.
 This is achieved by running Kernel Memory as a [hosted service](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services?view=aspnetcore-8.0) - this is the standard ASP.NET mechanism for background tasks.
 That's what we're going to do.

-There's three parts to bring this to life:
+There's four parts to bring this to life:

 1. Our Kernel Memory serverless instance - this is where the integration between Kernel Memory, Azure Open AI, Azure AI Search and the actual chunking takes place
 2. A queue which we'll use to provide documents for chunking with Kernel Memory